 What is shared maintenance?

 Shared maintenance is a term that is used to describe a partnership agreement agencies agree to upon becoming a partner with the East Texas Food Bank.
 This fee is designed to share a small portion of the costs of operating the East Texas Food Bank’s distribution costs with all partner agencies, and primarily helps to pay for the transportation and handling of products to our warehouse.
 It also helps to cover warehouse expenses and covers other overhead costs.
 Shared maintenance is very similar to a “shipping and handling fee” that you would pay if you’ve ordered online or from a catalog.
 By helping with the recovery costs of recovering millions of pounds of food, partner agencies can obtain more food for their clients as opposed to purchasing food at a grocery store.
 Shared maintenance only accounts for approximately 20 percent of the East Texas Food Bank’s operating income each year.
 The East Texas Food Bank average shared maintenance for all pounds distributed is approximately 10 cents per pound and operated well under the 19 cents cap allowed by Feeding America.

 What are the benefits of being a partner agency with the East Texas Food Bank?

 Agencies that partner with the East Texas Food Bank benefit greatly.
 They are able to secure more food than they would be able to purchase at a retail cost.
-Agencies also have the ability to gain a wider variety of items for their clients then they may be able to secure on their own in their communities.
+Agencies also have the ability to gain a wider variety of items for their clients than they may be able to secure on their own in their communities.

 Does the East Texas Food Bank sell donated food to agencies?

 The East Texas Food Bank does not sell any donated food or grocery products to our member agencies and programs.
 Partner agencies agree to share in the recovery cost as a shared maintenance fee.

 How much of my donated $1 goes to feeding the hungry?